WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 - ✅ **Genuine innovation** - Not just an incremental improvement.
 - ✅ **Solves real pain** - Password storage liability is a billion-dollar problem
 - ✅ **Performance gains** - O(1) lookups provide measurable 5-10x database throughput improvements
-- ✅ **Zero-knowledge by default** - Eliminates entire categories of security breaches
+- ✅ **Request-scoped knowledge ("Transient Knowledge") by default** - Eliminates entire categories of security breaches

 **Market opportunity:**
 - Backend security is a **$50+ billion market** (Gartner)
 - Data breach costs average **$4.45 million per incident** (IBM 2023)
 - GDPR fines can reach **€20 million or 4% of global revenue**
-- Zero-knowledge solutions are **under-served** in the JVM ecosystem
+- Transient knowledge solutions are **under-served** in the JVM ecosystem

 **Most of the limitations you'll read below are features, not bugs:**
 - "No soft delete" = True GDPR compliance (right to be forgotten)
-- "Cannot query encrypted fields" = Proof of real zero-knowledge
+- "Cannot query encrypted fields" = Proof of real request-scoped knowledge
 - "No automated rotation" = Genuine secret security (not stored anywhere)
 - "Class names immutable" = Cryptographic integrity guarantee

 **Bottom line:** Encryptable's limitations prove it's genuinely secure.
 The market will pay premium prices for real security, not security theater.

+> **Note:** Encryptable implements a 'transient knowledge' (request-scoped knowledge) model: secrets and keys are only present in memory for the duration of a request or operation.
+This is not strict 'zero-knowledge' in the cryptographic sense, but provides strong privacy guarantees by ensuring the server never persistently retains secrets or keys.
+For a full explanation and apology, see [Not Zero-Knowledge](NOT_ZERO_KNOWLEDGE.md).

 See [Innovations](INNOVATIONS.md) for detailed technical innovations, and [Sponsorship Goals](SPONSORSHIP_GOALS.md) for how we will be building a sustainable ecosystem around these innovations.